 There are still some areas of the PRA's intended approach which are not yet finalized.
-In particular, as part of the PRA consultation during the course of 2014 on its approach to Pillar 2, the PRA will consider its approach to setting Pillar 2A capital and the extent to which firms should disclose Pillar 2A guidance and its approach to the Pillar 2B PRA buffers which are likely to replace the existing "capital planning buffers."
+In particular, as noted in the PRA's annual report 2014 (published June 17, 2014), the PRA intends to issue consultations on its approach to Pillar 2 between December 2014 and February 2015.
+The PRA will consider its approach to setting

+Pillar 2A capital and the extent to which firms should disclose Pillar 2A guidance and its approach to the Pillar 2B PRA buffers which are likely to replace the existing "capital planning buffers."
 Accordingly, there is a risk that we will be required to hold higher levels of or better quality capital than is currently anticipated or planned for.
 If and to the extent that the PRA adopts capital or other requirements which exceed those proposed under Basel III, this may adversely impact our competitiveness relative to any banks and financial institutions subject to less stringent requirements.